January 5, 2024. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 5. Workshop participants will be able to identify at least three different harm reduction principles as it relates to treatment work with clients who have an opioid use disorder.

 This course is approved for 5 NBCC Clock Hours (LPC, LAC, LCADC, CADC, LMFT) of continuing education (NBCC Provider #6532).
-Social Workers: The Opioid Crisis in New Jersey – Current Trends and Evidence Based Treatment Options, Course #2521, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
-Individual courses, not providers, are approved at the course level.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-ACE course approval period: 06/17/2019 – 06/17/2021.
-Social workers completing this course receive 5 clinical practice continuing education credits.
+The Opioid Crisis in NJ: Current Trends and Evidence Based Treatment Options, Course #4945, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Advanced Counselor Training, LLC as an individual course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE course approval period: 05/03/2023 – 05/03/2025.
+Social workers completing this course receive 5 clinical continuing education credits.

 Valid requests must be received in writing/email within seven (7) days of course date.
 Late requests for this 1 day workshop can only bring in a substitute attendee or receive credit for a future workshop date.
 All refunds are subject to a $15.00 processing fee.
 If paid by credit card, an additional $4.04 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
 Refund requests require 2-3 weeks processing time and will be issued as a check as is our policy.